visit-dav/visit/src/doc/cli_manual/functions.rst

 method : integer
-    An integer that tells VisIt what default method to use when automaticallycreating a database correlation.
+    An integer that tells VisIt what default method to use when automatically creating a database correlation.
 The value must be in the range [0,3].

 whenToCreate : integer
     An integer that tells VisIt when to automatically create database correlations.